Determining The Turnkey Cost of Your Custom Home

 The Geographical Location of Where You Intend to Build

-- Each building site has its own characteristics that may affect excavation, driveway length, the engineered sewage system, well depth, and foundation type (just to name a few).
+- Each building site has its own characteristics that may affect excavation, driveway length, the engineered sewage system, well depth, utilities, and foundation type (just to name a few).
 These can increase costs.

 - Construction and engineering codes, permits, and local variances differ